microsoft/accessibility-insights-windows/docs/Overview.md

 Project | Responsibility
 --- | ---
 MSI | Builds the MSI file that installs the application.
-CustomActions | App-specific actions that are triggered during MSI installation CustomActions.Package | Packages the CustomActions into the format needed by MSI
+CustomActions | Application-specific actions that are triggered during MSI installation CustomActions.Package | Packages the CustomActions into the format needed by MSI

 #### Test projects